jonnor/ESC-CNN-microcontroller/report/report.md

 but also in frequency content (spectral signature).
 Therefore it is common to analyze audio in a time-frequency representation (a *spectrogram*).

-A common way to compute a spectrogram from an audio waveform is by using the Short Time Fourier Transform (STFT)[@ShortTimeFourierTransformJos].
+A common way to compute a spectrogram from an audio waveform is by using the Short-Time Fourier Transform (STFT)[@ShortTimeFourierTransformJos].
-The STFT operates by splitting the audio up in short consecutive chunks, and computing the Fast Fourier Transform (FFT) to estimate the frequency content for each chunk.
+The STFT operates by splitting the audio up in short consecutive chunks and computing the Fast Fourier Transform (FFT) to estimate the frequency content for each chunk.
-To reduce artifacts at the boundary of chunks, they are overlapped (typically by 50%) and a window function (such as the Hann window) is applied before before computing the FFT.
+To reduce artifacts at the boundary of chunks, they are overlapped (typically by 50%) and a window function (such as the Hann window) is applied before computing the FFT.
 With the appropriate choice of window function and overlap, the STFT is invertible[@STFTmodifications].

 <!--